huangand000/Spectacle-a-VIRTUAL-fitting-experience/README.md

 To Use:
 ============
-1) Create your desired folder to clone our project
+1) Create your desired folder to git clone our project

 2) Enter the folder